 Potatoes = Diabetes + Blood Pressure

 Many diet articles mention a more or less similar solution for treating diabetes and blood pressure.
-But what they don’t tell you is that one of the main enemies is the humble Potato and its many forms in our junk food.
+But what they don’t tell you is that the main enemy is the humble Potato and its many forms in our junk food.

-Two studies reported in BMJ and NCBI has separately found that potatoes in any form-mashed, baked, fried, or boiled – plays a key role in increasing Blood Pressure and Diabetes respectively.
+Two studies reported in BMJ and NCBI have separately found that potatoes in any form-mashed, baked, fried, or boiled – play a key role in increasing blood pressure and diabetes respectively.

-Many of the good things said about vegetables does not apply to Potato.
+Many of the good things said about vegetables do not apply to Potato.
 It is more of a starch supplement than a vegetable.
-It is low in fibre, high in calories, and is tamasic making you a couch potato.
-Due to their relatively high glycemic index, the carbohydrates in them are quickly converted to glucose when digested.
+It is low in fiber, high in calories, and is tamasic making you a couch potato.
+Due to their relatively high glycemic index, the carbohydrate in them is quickly converted to glucose when digested,

-Potatoes can cause flatulence and gastritis due to oligo compounds.
-They are bulky and may usurp the place of other helpful, high-fibre, mineral-rich vegetables.
+Cold, stale potatoes can cause flatulence and gastritis due to oligo compounds.
+They are bulky and may usurp the place of other helpful, high-fiber, mineral-rich vegetables.
 It would then be too high of a cost to pay in spite of eating good vegetables.